Using Technology without Compromising Traditions

 Unity is best maintained with broad-based, inclusive information.
 Remember that, “Our common welfare should come first; personal recovery depends upon OA unity” (Tradition One).
 Keeping the information general allows us to reach as many compulsive overeaters as possible.

-No one may republish OA copyrighted material, including on the Internet, without permission from the World Service Office.
-Any registered OA service body may receive permission to publish OA copyrighted literature by completing the Reprint Permission form on oa.org.
+No one may republish OA copyrighted material, including on the internet, without permission from the World Service Office.
+Any registered OA service body may receive permission to publish OA copyrighted literature by completing the Reprint Permission Rquest form on oa.org.
 OA material currently published on the OA website is exempt from this policy.
 All registered service bodies may reprint those pieces without submitting a written request for permission.
 Additionally, any registered service body may apply for blanket permission to use the OA logo on any of its publications (e.g., flyers, posters, newsletters, meeting lists, websites, stationery, and business cards) for a two-year period (renewable).
-The Permission to Use the OA Logo form is on oa.org.
+The OA Logo Permission Request form is on oa.org.

 The service body is responsible for the contents of the website it sponsors.